shoaib-intro/belden-vlan-islands/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is Licensed for Belden solely.

 ## 🙏 Acknowledgments